Career, Salary and Education Information

 The largest employers of information clerks are as follows:

 Information clerks work in nearly every industry.
-Although most clerks work in an office setting, interviewers may travel to applicants' locations to interview them.
+Although most clerks work in offices, interviewers may travel to applicants' locations to meet with them.

 The work of information clerks who provide customer service can be stressful, particularly when dealing with dissatisfied customers.

-Reservation and transportation ticket agents at airports or shipping counters lift and maneuver heavy luggage or packages, sometimes weighing up to 100 pounds.
+Reservation and transportation ticket agents at airports or shipping counters lift and maneuver heavy luggage or packages, which may weigh up to 100 pounds.

 Most information clerks work full time.
 However, part-time work is common for hotel clerks and file clerks.